Daelop/Daelop.github.io/Party-Finder/DaeComp/DaeComp-SRS.md

 #### 2.3b: Live Management

-Live management features are available once the event has commenced
+Live management features are available once the event has commenced.
+- Judging
+- Audience event commencement (voting, giveaways, etc)
+- Initialising score tallying
+- Advancing run sheet
+- Editing run sheet

 ### 2.4: Participant Features

+Participants will be able to provide information about their entry to organizers.
+The scope of information that can be submitted will depend on settings, but may include:
+- Image(s) of the entry.
+- A description of the entry.
+- A name for their entry.

 ### 2.5: Audience Features

+Audience members will only be able to view certain information (determined by organizers) and interact with the event through voting and/or giveaways.

 ## Part 3: API's and Data Management

+API usage is currently TBC, pending better understanding of usability.

 ### 3.1: XIVAPI